-A Virtual Assistant is a self-employed worker or entrepreneur who provides specialized services to clients from a remote location.
+A Virtual Assistant is a professional who provides technical, administrative or specialized services to clients from a remote location.

-The primary role of a Virtual Assistant is to work remotely with clients like companies, individuals and businesses to provide specific services for them in exchange for a pay.
+The primary role of a Virtual Assistant is to work remotely with clients like companies, businesses and even individuals brands, to provide specific services for them in exchange for a profit.

 Why You Should Become a Virtual Assistant?

-Also, the flexibility it offers in terms of working hours, work-life balance, choice of jobs etc. are some additional factors that attracts people to take up VA roles.
+- Job Flexibility: The flexibility it offers in terms of working hours, work-life balance, choice of jobs etc. are some additional factor that keep attracting people to take up VA roles.

 What a Virtual Assistant Does